A powerful, messy winter storm is charging up the East Coast

 East Coast slop

 Cold air was in place at the surface along the Eastern Seaboard to start Sunday morning.
-Washington D.C., under a winter weather advisory, dropped below 20 degrees overnight for the first time in a record 1,078 days.
-They sat at 18 degrees as of 8 a.m..
-New York City was 11 degrees and Boston was only 8.
+Washington, under a winter weather advisory, dropped below 20 degrees overnight for the first time in a record 1,078 days.
+It sat at 18 degrees as of 8 a.m.
+New York was 11 degrees, and Boston was 8.

 D.C.-area forecast: Dangerous road conditions late this afternoon and evening as snow changes to ice

-Despite the antecedent frigid conditions, the cinnamon bun swirl of a storm will entrain a tongue of mild air at the mid levels of the atmosphere as it makes the trek north.
-That “warm nose” at 5,000 feet above the ground will flip precipitation over to sleet, freezing rain and eventually all rain very quickly as cold air is scoured out of the region.
+Despite the antecedent frigid conditions, the cinnamon bun swirl of a storm will entrain a tongue of mild air at the mid-levels of the atmosphere as it makes the trek north.
+That “warm nose” at 5,000 feet above the ground will flip precipitation over to sleet, freezing rain and, eventually, all rain very quickly as cold air is scoured out of the region.

-In the nation’s capital, a quick inch or two of snow is likely before a transition ensues between 6 p.m. and 8 p.m.; Baltimore will see mostly wet precipitation by 10 p.m., and New York and Boston will be hard pressed to see any snow before rain arrives overnight.
-While there could be some minor icing in pockets along the Interstate 95 corridor, the bulk of the more wintry issues will be focused to the west away from Interstate 95.
+In the nation’s capital, a quick inch or two of snow is likely before a transition ensues between 6 and 8 p.m.; Baltimore will see mostly wet precipitation by 10 p.m., and New York and Boston will be hard pressed to see any snow before rain arrives overnight.
+While there could be some minor icing in pockets along the I-95 corridor, the bulk of the more wintry issues will be focused to the west.

-There’s even a chance that southeastern Massachusetts and Rhode Island, including the Cape and the Islands, could see heavy thunderstorms and an outside chance of severe thunderstorms, firmly nestled within the “warm sector” on the mild side of the system.
+There’s even a chance that southeastern Massachusetts and Rhode Island, including the Cape and islands, could see heavy thunderstorms and an outside chance of severe thunderstorms, firmly nestled within the “warm sector” on the mild side of the system.

-The exception will be in central parts of the Carolinas, including near and east of Charlotte, where rain falling into a lip of cold air bleeding off the Appalachians could lead to a dangerous riming of ice.
+The most serious icing is anticipated in central parts of the Carolinas, including near Charlotte, where rain falling into a lip of cold air bleeding off the Appalachians could lead to a dangerous accumulation.
 Ice storm conditions are possible in portions of interior North and South Carolina, including “nearly impossible” travel and power outages, according to the Weather Service.

 Appalachian snows

-Because the low pressure center is working up the coast, areas to the west will be on the cold side of the system.
-That means the Acela corridor will escape the harsh throes of wintry weather, but the Appalachians won’t be so lucky.
+Because the low-pressure center is working up the coast, areas to the west will be on the cold side of the system.

-Moderate to heavy accumulations are possible in the high terrain of the Carolinas, western Virginia, eastern West Virginia, the Panhandle of Maryland, much of Pennsylvania, extreme eastern Ohio and western New York State.
+Moderate to heavy accumulations are possible in the high terrain of the Carolinas, western Virginia, eastern West Virginia, the Panhandle of Maryland, much of Pennsylvania, extreme-eastern Ohio and western New York state.
 A plowable snow is a safe bet with 5 to 10 inches the general rule.
-Localized pockets of more than a foot are possible especially in the elevations of the Appalachians and in western Pennsylvania and New York.
+Localized pockets of more than a foot are possible, especially in the elevations of the Appalachians and in western Pennsylvania and New York state.

 Snow will taper down south to north Sunday night into midday Monday as a “dry slot” works through.
 In its wake, colder air will build into the region.

-Meteorologists are also tracking the potential for another wintry system next weekend in the eastern U.S.
+Meteorologists are also tracking the potential for a wintry system next weekend in the eastern United States.